Major Work Activity B – Performs fabrication

 nosing is applied according to specifications using application methods |

-ensure work area is ventilated and PPE is used |
+check that work area is ventilated, and PPE is used |

-work area is ventilated according to regulations and PPE is used according to job requirements |
+work area is ventilated according to jurisdictional regulations and PPE is used according to project requirements |

-Range of Variables
+Range of Variables (include, but not limited to)

-- fastening method includes: adhesives, pins, foil tape
+- fastening methods: adhesives, pins, foil tape

-- application methods include: screws, rivets
+- application methods: screws, rivets

 Knowledge